 Propylene glycol is a petrochemical product

-It is not allowed to use any chemicals that are related to petroleum or its derivates in Certified natural cosmetics.
-Propylene glycol is just such a product.
 It is a very synthetic substance that would not exist at all without petroleum.
 Products made from petroleum, such as petroleum jelly, are unnatural products in skin care.
 There is nothing in petroleum that the skin needs.
 Although at first it seems that propylene glycol is good for the skin, what does it do in the long run?
 Where does this chemical go from the skin?
 It doesn’t evaporate, it’s absorbed.

 What to replace propylene glycol?